sykacek/rpi-zero-bare-metal-c/README.md

 # Raspberry Pi Zero Bare Metal C Example
-This project demonstrates how to blink LED using bare metal C, no SD card with preinstaled OS required.
-Kernel image should be also compatible with other BCM2835 boards such as Raspberry Pi A, A+, B, B+, Zero W.
+This project demonstrates how to blink LED using bare metal C. Kernel image should be also compatible with other BCM2835 boards such as Raspberry Pi A, A+, B, B+, Zero W.

 ## Prerequisites